stephansmit/swig_python/README.md

 # Swig with Python

-Example how to create a python interface to a c code.
+Example how to create a python interface to a c-code using [Swig](http://www.swig.org/).

 ## Requirements
 ~~~~